-(i) Business Combinations, Consolidated Financial Statements, Non-controlling Interests In January 2009, the CICA issued Handbook Sections 1582, Business Combinations, ("Section 1582"), 1601, Consolidated Financial Statements, ("Section 1601") and 1602, Non-controlling Interests, ("Section 1602") which replaces CICA Handbook Sections 1581, Business Combinations, and 1600, Consolidated Financial Statements.
+(i) Business Combinations, Consolidated Financial Statements, Non-controlling Interests

+In January 2009, the CICA issued Handbook Sections 1582, Business Combinations, ("Section 1582"), 1601, Consolidated Financial Statements, ("Section 1601") and 1602, Non-controlling Interests, ("Section 1602") which replaces CICA Handbook Sections 1581, Business Combinations, and 1600, Consolidated Financial Statements.
 Section 1582 establishes standards for the accounting for business combinations that is equivalent to the business combination accounting standard under International Financial Reporting Standards ("IFRS").
 Section 1582 is applicable for the Company's business combinations with acquisition dates on or after January 1, 2011.
 Early adoption of this Section is permitted.
 Section 1601 together with Section 1602 establishes standards for the preparation of consolidated financial statements.
 Section 1601 is applicable for the Company's interim and annual consolidated financial statements for its fiscal year beginning January 1, 2011.
-Early adoption of this Section is permitted.
-The Company has not chosen to early adopt any one of these Sections at the year end date.
+Early adoption of these Sections at the year end date.